Hair Glam Pop Metal

 Numerous LA-based Heavy Metal bands, such as Mötley Crüe, Ratt, and Guns N’ Roses, found a home in the Sunset Strip venues “Whisky a Go Go and The Roxy”.
 Many fans imitated the bands’ attire and hairstyles, and the scene became known as Glam Metal.

-With the emergence of grunge, MTV, once the main catalyst of Hair Metal, changed its focus and began highlighting bands from Seattle, such as Nirvana, Pearl Jam, Soundgarden, and others, putting the lid on the style.
+With the emergence of grunge, MTV, once the primary catalyst of Hair Metal, changed its focus and began highlighting bands from Seattle, such as Nirvana, Pearl Jam, Soundgarden, and others, putting the lid on the style.